multiversx/mx-docs/docs/developers/data/multi-values.md

 }
 ```

-To create a custom multi-value type, one needs to implement these two traits for the type, by hand.
+To create a custom multi-value type, one needs to manually implement these two traits for the type.
 Unlike for single values, there is no [equivalent derive syntax](/developers/data/custom-types).